 My taxes are impounded by Mortgage Company; do I still have to pay these supplemental taxes?

 Yes, Supplemental taxes are generally not covered by impound accounts and a copy of the bill is NOT sent to your mortgage lender.
-Payments not received by April 10, either with a USPS stamp or on-line by midnight will accrue late penalties.
+Payments not received by the required due dates, either with a USPS postmark or on-line by midnight will accrue late penalties.
 Consider paying on-line using our eCheck program, which processes the check against your bank account at ocgov.com/octaxbill.

 If I have an impound account, will my lender receive the negative supplemental refund check?